vbwyrde/AG_UI_Test/DOCUMENTATION.md

 # AG-UI Test Application Documentation

 ## Purpose
-This application was created via pure vibe-coding using Cursor.
-I created it with the intention of using this code to learn how AG_UI fits into the Agent Architecture.
-The documentation.md is the actual output, as that served as my study guide once the code was generated.
-In this way I was able to quickly use this simple prototype to understand how AG_UI works.
+This application was created as a learning exercise to understand and demonstrate the Agent User Interaction (AG_UI) Protocol.
+The application serves as a practical example of how to integrate AG_UI into an agent-based system, focusing on real-time communication between agents and users through a structured event system.

 ## AG_UI Protocol Overview
-The Agent User Interaction (AG_UI) Protocol is a standardized way for agents to communicate with users through a structured event system.
-This application implements the AG_UI protocol to provide real-time, streaming interactions between the agent system and the user interface.
+The Agent User Interaction (AG_UI) Protocol provides a standardized way for agents to communicate with users through a structured event system.
+This application implements AG_UI to demonstrate real-time, streaming interactions between the agent system and the user interface.

 ### Core Components
 1. **Event System**
    - Uses Server-Sent Events (SSE) for real-time communication
-   - Implements a structured event hierarchy
+   - Implements the AG_UI event hierarchy from the protocol
    - Supports streaming responses with proper event sequencing
+   - Demonstrates proper event encoding using `EventEncoder`

 2. **Event Types**
    - `RUN_STARTED`: Signals the beginning of an agent run